 Since the pandemic, people have been forced to turn to ‘socially-distanced’ pastimes – most of them indoors and sedentary.
 All true – until it snowed and snowshoes caught our eye.
-Snowshoeing is an affordable, beginner-friendly, healthy activity that allows you to step out of your house whilst following socially distancing.
+Snowshoeing is an affordable, beginner-friendly, healthy activity that allows you to step out of your house into the fresh air whilst following socially distancing.
 Finding this too good to be true?
-Read on to know for yourself.
+Read on to discover the many health benefits of snowshoeing for yourself.

 Snowshoeing as a Fitness Exercise

-Even before it became the new rage, thanks to the coronavirus, snowshoeing was a popular fitness activity.
+Even before it became the new rage, thanks to the coronavirus, snowshoeing was a popular fitness activity to burn calories.
 It first began as a necessary means of transportation across snowy paths and later evolved into an effective workout regimen.
 Also, it makes for a great fitness exercise that is also very accessible.